StyraInc/regal/README.md

 ]
 ```

+### Built-in Functions

+Regal provides a few custom built-in functions tailor-made for linter policies.

+#### `regal.parse_module(filename, policy)`

+Works just like `rego.parse_module`, but provides an AST including location information, and custom additions added
+by Regal, like the text representation of each line in the original policy.

+#### `regal.json_pretty(data)`

+Printing nested objects and arrays is quite helpful for debugging AST nodes, but the standard representation — where
+everything is displayed on a single line — not so much.
+This built-in allows marshalling JSON similar to `json.marshal`,
+but with newlines and spaces added for a more pleasant experience.

 ## Community

 For questions, discussions and announcements related to Styra products, services and open source projects, please join the Styra community on [Slack](https://join.slack.com/t/styracommunity/shared_invite/zt-1p81qz8g4-t2OLKbvw0J5ibdcNc62~6Q)!